oliperroni/firstener/readme.txt

-start project, where i will learn python
+start project, where i will learn python and try